chrishoina/oci-arch-ords-ha/notes.md

 ```

 [3.2.3]: Why GraalVM 21 Enterprise Edition (based on Java 17 JDK).
 Its a pretty stable release.
 At some point between GraalVM 21 and 23 (not to be confused with the Enterprise Edition which has its own versioning) deprecated the `gu` installer.
 So, trying to get the JavaScript component to work with later versions of GraalVM is a huge pain in the ass.
 I've wasted a couple weeks' worth of my time trying to figure it out.
 Until that user experience is improved, I'm staying with the Java 17 JDK-based GraalVM version.
 Java `7 JDK works just fine for both SQLcl and ORDS.
 I'd also like to set ORDS up to use some of the MLE/Js and GraphQL functionality.
 And GraalVM is required for both.

+## 4. What do we know?

+Here are some observations at this point (in no particular order):

+1. In the `/opt/oracle` directory, there are two sub-directories: `/ords` and `/sqlcl`.

+    The `opt/oracle/ords` directory consists of the following directories and files:

+    ```sh
+    .  ..  bin  docs  examples  icons  lib  LICENSE.txt  linux-support  NOTICE.txt  ords.war  scripts  THIRD-PARTY-LICENSES.txt
+    ```

+    While the `opt/oracle/sqlcl` directory consists of:

+    ```sh
+    .  ..  bin  lib  LICENSE.txt  NOTICES.txt  THIRD-PARTY-LICENSES.txt
+    ```

+2. However, the `/etc` directory *also* has an `ords` directory *and* an `ords.conf` file.
+This `ords` directory contains a `config` subfolder.
+You cannot `cd` into it, even with the `sudo` prefix.
+You cannot `cd` or `cat` the `ords.conf` "thing" either.

+    These are both located at: `/etc/ords` and `/etc/ords.conf`.

+3. What happens when I switch to the `oracle` user, with the `sudo su - oracle` command?
+And *then* try to peek into these?

+    The `/opt/oracle/ords` is the same:

+    ```sh
+    .  ..  bin  docs  examples  icons  lib  LICENSE.txt  linux-support  NOTICE.txt  ords.war  scripts  THIRD-PARTY-LICENSES.txt
+    ```

+## To-do

+- [ ] Move through the *actual* ORDS installation.
+But test using the slient version of the `ords install adb`.
+It looks like there are [minimal requirements](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/24.4/ordig/installing-and-configuring-customer-managed-ords-autonomous-database.html#ORDIG-GUID-5EC91403-2176-4C62-8793-E32BBF3FE0D0).
+- [ ] Review the how the ords folders have changed after each step
+- [ ] Solving the `ords/bin` mystery; should you just go ahead and point to it as an environment variable (I think yes, and it probably couldnt hurt).
+- [ ] Should you just go ahead and specify the configuration folder as well?
+Or should you just keep it as this:
+`ords --config /etc/ords/config install adb`?
+- [ ] Should we `mv` the database wallet.zip file, so it is *always* accessible, each time?
+- [ ] How to automate the ords start-up/shut-down?